 The Spirit Weavers Gathering is held in a sacred container, on beloved land, and therefore we ask that you see the gathering as a gift to yourself.
 This is a time of receiving and self love.
 Let us embrace the spirit, heart and communion of one another.
 This is an opportunity to tune out of your everyday attachments and tune in to the simplicity of the earth and heart.

 Spirit Weavers Gathering began with a vision and a handful of friends coming together to share skills from their various paths and traditions.
 It has been truly inspiring to learn just how many women are hearing the call to this work of remembering, and we have worked hard each year to increase our capacity to accommodate as many women as we can possibly hold within a safe and sacred container.
-This year we are offering two different, back-to-back sessions to accommodate the growing community.
-These are the Sun Session (June 1-5) and the Moon session (June 8-12).
+Continuing in our tradition we are offering two different, back-to-back sessions to accommodate the growing community.
+These are the Sun Session and the Moon session.

-The best way to get a ticket is to join our mailing list or follow the @spiritweavers Instagram account so that you are among the first to hear when tickets go on sale.
-Registration usually fills in just a few hours so it is best to plan ahead and be prepared to purchase tickets at the time they go on sale.
-We do open a wait list after tickets sell out (first come, first serve), so if you miss getting a ticket initially, and still feel you are meant to come, there is still a possibility that a space can open for you.
+The best way to get a ticket is to join our mailing list or follow the @spiritweavers Instagram account so that you are among the first to hear when registration opens.
+In the past, Registration has filled within minutes so it is best to plan ahead and be prepared to purchase tickets at the time they go on sale.
+We do open a wait list after tickets fill (first come, first serve), so if you miss getting a ticket initially, and still feel you are meant to come, there is still a possibility that a space can open for you.
+Each year we usually go through the entire waitlist so if you add your name to the waitlist, we will contact you closer to April and May to register.

-The organizers of Spirit Weavers believe these skills should be accessible to as many women from as many different walks of life as possible.
+The organizers of Spirit Weavers are committed to making sure these these skills are accessible to those in need from all different walks of life.
 We offer tickets on a sliding-scale system, which provides flexible pricing, so you can pay according to your circumstances.
 If you want to come, but can’t afford the ticket at all, there are opportunities for work trade.
-We have over 100 work trade positions that you can apply for in November.
+We have over 200 work trade positions that you can apply for in late November.
 We also offer payment plans for tickets with automatic monthly deductions to pay over several months.
-We are offering a variety of 12 scholarships this year which you can find out more about here.
-If you’re a WOC and missed the application and would like to attend please email firstname.lastname@example.org.
-If you are a WOC and would like to attend but can’t afford to do so please email us at email@example.com.
+We are offering 15 scholarships this year which you can find out more about here.
+If you are of limited income and would like to attend but can’t afford to do so please email us at email@example.com.

 Spirit Weavers is a nine-month planning process which includes a paid staff.
 All full-time teachers receive a travel stipend to attend the gathering.
-Our main expense is the rental of the land and its facilities.
+Our main expense is the gathering land and its facilities.
 The second largest expense is the food and catering costs for daily meals for 600 women.
 With our two sessions spanning over a two week period this comes to a total of 14,000 meals!
 Additional costs include event rentals, supplies for all areas, and many other expenses that come up throughout the year.
 We are also in joy to support a handful of women’s and Indigenous organizations.
 Each year we donate a percentage of ticket sales to a handful of selected organizations which you can view here.
-A beautiful way to honour Indigenous Sovereignty and to protect the land and water.
+A small but valuable way to honour Indigenous Sovereignty and to help protect the land and water.

-• A place for women and children to gather, share and learn
+• A safe space to gather, share and learn together as one

-• 5 days of camping in a beautiful serene lakeside setting
+• 5 days of camping in a beautiful serene forested and riverside setting

-• Magical campsites throughout the land with close access to showers and bathrooms
+• A variety of campsites throughout the land with close access to showers and bathrooms

 • 8 organic, local, delicious and nutritious vegan or vegetarian breakfasts and dinners.
 (Lunch not included)